 - 1. Powder actuated tools must only be used by properly trained and qualified operators.
 Users must possess qualified operator's cards which are issued by a particular manufacturer's authorized dealer or distributor or other competent source only after thorough training.
 Instructors must be authorized by the manufacturer.
+See Figure 12-1-1 for a sample Authorized Instructor's Card and Figure 12-1-2 for a sample Qualified Operators Card.
+Both figures appear in Exhibit 12-1. - 2.
 Safety goggles must be worn by operators and assistants at all times while operating powder actuated tools.
-If a potential hazard could cause injury to an operator's face, transparent face shields must be used in addition to safety goggles. - 2.
-Hearing protection must be used when operating the tools. - 3.
+If a potential hazard could cause injury to an operator's face, transparent face shields must be used in addition to safety goggles. - 3.
+Hearing protection must be used when operating the tools. - 4.
 A loaded tool must never be carried away from a worksite.
 Tools must always be left unloaded until ready for use.
 Loaded tools must never be left unattended.
-Tools not in use must be kept in a locked case labeled POWDER ACTUATED TOOL. - 4.
-Tools must never be pointed at anyone, whether loaded or unloaded, and hands must be kept clear of the open muzzle end at all times. - 5.
-Powder actuated tools must never be stored or used in explosive atmospheres, in the vicinity of highly flammable materials, or where nonsparking tools are required. - 6.
-Tools must be held firmly against and perpendicular to the surface being driven into, except for specific applications recommended by the tool manufacturer.

-- 7. In the event of jamming or obstruction in the bore, the manufacturer's instructions must be carefully followed. - 8.
+Tools not in use must be kept in a locked case labeled POWDER ACTUATED TOOL. - 5.
+Tools must never be pointed at anyone, whether loaded or unloaded, and hands must be kept clear of the open muzzle end at all times. - 6.
+Powder actuated tools must never be stored or used in explosive atmospheres, in the vicinity of highly flammable materials, or where nonsparking tools are required. - 7.
+Tools must be held firmly against and perpendicular to the surface being driven into, except for specific applications recommended by the tool manufacturer. - 8.
+In the event of jamming or obstruction in the bore, the manufacturer's instructions must be carefully followed. - 9.
 Tools must be inspected in accordance with manufacturers' recommendations before each use to ensure that: - a.
 Safety devices are in proper working condition - b.
 Tools are clean - c.
 All moving parts operate freely - d.
 Barrels are free from obstruction